dchud/unalog2/README.txt

     - adjust /etc/postgresql/8.3/main/pg_hba.conf appropriately
     - restart postgres if needed.

-    % createdb unalog2db05  # pick your own
+    % createdb unalog2db05  # pick your own name

 Set up unalog config.
-In the directory where you unwrap unalog:

-    % cp settings.py.default settings.py
+Examine settings.py for the defaults.
+The last thing this file does is look for a "local_settings.py" file.
+This is where you'll put your own local settings.

+Create a file called "local_settings.py" in the same directory as settings.py.
+In that file, set at least the following:

     Set the following at least:
+    - ADMINS
-    - UNALOG_URL
+    - UNALOG_URL # e.g. 'http://localhost:8000', leaving off trailing slash
+    - SECRET_KEY
     - DATABASE_NAME
     - DATABASE_USER
     - DATABASE_PASSWORD